 On August 13, 2020 Tiandong Tang commenced a class action lawsuit against the Company, its Executive Chairman and Chief Executive Officer and its Chief Financial Officer in Federal District Court in the District of New Jersey, and on August 26, 2020 Jimmie A. McAdams and Judy P. McAdams commenced a class action lawsuit against the Company and its Executive Chairman and Chief Executive Officer in Federal District Court in the Southern District of New York (collectively, the "Securities Class Actions").
 The Securities Class Actions seek damages and other relief based on alleged violations of federal securities laws in the context of the U.S. International Development Finance Corporation (the "DFC") announcement (the "DFC Announcement") of the signing of a non-binding letter of interest to provide a subsidiary of the Company with a potential \$765 million loan (the "DFC Loan") to support the launch of Kodak Pharmaceuticals, an initiative that would manufacture pharmaceutical ingredients for essential generic drugs (the "DFC Pharmaceutical Project") on July 28, 2020.
 The Securities Class Actions were transferred to the Federal District Court for the Western District of New York and were consolidated into a single proceeding (the "Consolidated Securities Class Action") on June 22, 2021.
 Les Investissements Kiz Inc. and UAT Trading Service, Inc. were appointed by the court to serve as lead plaintiff for the Consolidated Securities Class Action on August 2, 2021, and the lead plaintiff filed an amended consolidated complaint on October 1, 2021 which added Kodak's General Counsel and current and former members of its Board of Directors as additional defendants.
 The Company and individual defendants filed motions to dismiss the Consolidated Securities Class Action on December 14, 2021.
 The lead plaintiff filed an opposition to the motions to dismiss on February 28, 2022, and the Company and the individual defendants filed responses to the plaintiff's opposition on April 6, 2022.
-The Company intends to continue to vigorou
+A hearing with respect to the motions to d

 On December 29, 2020 Robert Garfield commenced a class action lawsuit against the Company and current and former members of its Board of Directors in the Superior Court of Mercer County, New Jersey seeking equitable relief and damages in favor of the Company based on alleged breaches of fiduciary duty by the Company's Board of Directors associated with alleged false and misleading proxy statement disclosures (including the successor New York lawsuit discussed below, the "Fiduciary Class Action").
 The Company and each of the individual defendants filed motions to dismiss the Fiduciary Class Action on April 13, 2021.
 The plaintiff in the Fiduciary Class Action voluntarily dismissed the Fiduciary Class Action without prejudice on May 26, 2021 and filed a lawsuit substantially similar to the dismissed New Jersey lawsuit in the Supreme Court of the State of New York in Monroe County on October 27, 2021, this time on behalf of a purported class of beneficial and record owners of stock of the Company as of March 26, 2020 who continue to own such stock through the present.
 The Company and individual defendants filed motions to dismiss the Fiduciary Class Action on January 19, 2022.
 The plaintiff filed an opposition to the motions to dismiss on March 28, 2022, and the Company and the individual defendants filed responses to the plaintiff's opposition on May 9, 2022.
-The Company intends to continue to vigorously defend itself against the Fiduciary Class Action.
+A hearing with respect to the motions to dismiss was held on May 24, 2022, and the lawsuit was dismissed with prejudice on June 10, 2022.
+The dismissal was not appealed during the applicable appeal period as a result of which the lawsuit is concluded.